Maulve/Onscreen-Output/README.md

 Step 2: Put the folder into your Godot Project into your `addons` folder

-Step 3: Enable the Addon in Project > Project Settings > Plugins

-Step 4: Reload your Project
+Step 3: Follow `Setup`

 **OR**

-Download from the Asset Library! **(Currently Outdated, 1.0 coming soon to asset lib)** [On the website](https://godotengine.org/asset-library/asset/2244) or in the Godot Editor
+Download from the Asset Library! **Note that this version is out of date with the GitHub version** [On the website](https://godotengine.org/asset-library/asset/2244) or in the Godot Editor.

+Then follow `Setup`

+# Setup

+Step 1: Enable the Addon in Project > Project Settings > Plugins

+Step 2: Add autoload for "onscreen_output/output.tscn"

+Step 3: Reload your Project

+You can then use the scene from anywhere in your Project!

 ## Usage

+Note: If your autoload name is different, you need to use your respective autoload name instead.

-`scrnOutput.print(message : String)`
+`screenOutput.print(message : String)`

 Example:
-`scrnOutput.print("Hello World!")`
+`screenOutput.print("Hello World!")`

 # Improvements
-Improvements the fork already has
+All the improvements from this fork over Screen Console.

 - Output scrolling
 - Improved formatting with Timestamp